pstephenwille/HackerNews/README.md

 ##### Displays 500 top Hackernews stories, sorted with back/fwd buttons.

-Story counter is updated via websockets.
+Story counter is updated via web sockets.

 When all stories are received, the first 10 are displayed.